 In 1987, he and his partner Al Roberts conceived Amerigo.
 The moderately priced restaurant quickly found a loyal following in Jackson.
 By 2000, the partners had added new locations in Nashville, Memphis and Brentwood, Tenn., as well as Atlanta.
 Also in 2002, Latham and Roberts introduced a Chicago-style steakhouse called Char that quickly took Jackson by storm.

 In December of 2006, the partners sold both Amerigo and Char.
-They currently run Eat Here Brands, a restaurant holding company that owns Interim, a popular Memphis restaurant, the franchise rights for Five Guys Burgers and Fries for the state of Mississippi, Table 100 Restaurant, Bar and Banquet venue in Flowood, MS. and Babalu Tacos & Tapas — locations in Jackson, MS, Memphis, TN, Birmingham, AL, Knoxville, TN, Atlanta, GA, along with Charlotte & Chapel Hill, NC.
+They currently run Eat Here Brands, a restaurant holding company that owns Interim, a popular Memphis restaurant, Table 100 Restaurant, Bar and Banquet venue in Flowood, MS. and Babalu Tacos & Tapas — locations in Jackson, MS, Memphis, TN, Birmingham, AL, Knoxville, TN, Atlanta, GA, along with Charlotte & Chapel Hill, NC.

 Babalu was created and opened by Latham and Roberts in December of 2010.
 The first location was established in an old school building in the historic Fondren district of Jackson.
 This fun, hip, funky taco and tapas restaurant takes the dining experience to the next level.
 Every item on the menu, down to the masa blue corn tortillas, is made daily and the guacamole is prepared tableside.
 The bar carries the finest tequila, and all drinks served are prepared from scratch using the best and freshest ingredients – just like the food.
 Babalu is what Latham does best: having the best, freshest ingredients at the center of a unique and authentic dining experience.